neel-i-singh/STOR-390-Final-Project/README.md

 4. Figure 1.png - Screenshot of the Schizophrenia Risk Assessment Tool used in Final Project paper

-5. Schizophrenia Risk Assessment Tool Folder - Contains the Schizophrenia Risk Assessment Tool Shiny app
+5. app.r - Contains the Schizophrenia Risk Assessment Tool Shiny app